 Many particular areas of America do not support and discourage garbage disposal for logical reasons.
 And many other townships and villages have banned the use of garbage disposal along with severe penalties if violated.

-Till now, many particular areas of America do not support and discourage garbage disposal for logical reasons.
+Until now, many areas of America do not support and discourage garbage disposal for logical reasons.

 And many other townships and villages have banned the use of garbage disposal along with severe penalties if violated.

-Moreover, there are a good number of individual landlords who do not support and restrict their houses from the use of garbage disposals in major cities of the USA, including New York.
+Moreover, many individual landlords do not support and restrict their houses from using garbage disposals in major cities of the USA, including New York.

-And this is the main reason why garbage disposal is seen in a very limited amount.
+And this is the main reason why garbage disposal is seen in a minimal amount.

 Are Garbage Disposals Illegal in New York (NYC)?